jamesnyika/mini-snow-course/chap5/README.md

 ![Rest](https://github.com/jamesnyika/SNOWUseCases/raw/master/images/RestActivity.png)

 ### From the REST Explorer and into a script
-Using this mode of operation, we use the REST API Explorer to test an actual real life Web Service and then servicenow will generate the required code for you to place into a script
+Using this mode of operation, we use the REST API Explorer to test an actual real life Web Service and then servicenow will generate the required code for you to place into a script.
+Access the REST Explorer by typing REST in the filter navigation

 ### Use a REST Message object to run against a service
 Configure a REST message and use the 'Test' option to execute it